 What Causes An Anophthalmic Socket?

-Anophthalmia can strike at any time during a persons life due to a number of reasons.
+Anophthalmia can strike at any time during someone’s life due to a number of reasons.
 Often times, infection, genetic mutations, prenatal deformities, or blunt injury are to blame.
 When a person loses their eye due to injury, visiting an ocular plastic surgeon is often the best course of action to follow.
-An experienced surgeon in Los Angeles has the ability to examine your injuries and will determine the proper course of medical treatment for your unique situation.
+An experienced eye surgeon in Los Angeles has the ability to examine your injuries and will determine the proper course of medical treatment for your unique situation.

 For more information on prosthetic eye and socket surgery please visit WebMD.com.

 Before (left) and after (right) prosthetic eye (after enucleation/eye removal).

 Following your scheduled surgery with an exceptional ocular plastic surgeon, you can expect to take it easy for a number of weeks following your procedure.
 Rest, relaxation and thorough hygiene is extremely important in the days following your anophthalmic socket surgery.
 If you’ve received a prosthetic eye, it’s generally required that it be cleaned with soap and water daily.
 In the case of children receiving prosthetic eyes, multiple fittings are often required due to their changes in growth and facial structure as they age.
 Contacting a board certified ocular plastic surgeon in LA is always your best course of action when seeking help from a professional regarding questions of anophthalmic socket.